 When looking for a good hotel deal, starting with a hotel comparison site is a good idea to get a wide choice of hotels and prices from many different web sites.
 I have reviewed Trivago, hotelscombined and TripAdvisor to show how they work.
-For most people booking hotels, the location and price are top considerations, so today I will compare which of the three hotel search engines will find the best price for you – and the winner is hotelscombined!
+For most people booking hotels, the location and price are top considerations, so today I will compare which of the three hotel search engines will find the best price for you.
+Every one of them is a better choice vs Expedia, Agoda or Booking.
+But the overall winner, the one site to rule them all is hotelscombined!
 But there are some caveats, so read my full review for all the details!

 Everybody wants a “good deal” without spending all day finding it.
 And while the internet has given us unprecedented access to information, sorting through it is not so easy.
+Even if you have found a good deal on a hotel booking site once, none of the sites is always the best!
 Trivago, TripAdvisor and hotelscombined help by pulling deals from many different web sites, for example agoda, hotels.com, booking.com or Expedia and comparing their prices for you, similar to what Kayak does for flights.
 My individual reviews give you an idea how to use the web sites, features to sort and filter the hotels, display guest reviews and check prices.
 You can read my reviews of TripAdvisor, Trivago and hotelscombined for that.
 Today, I will compare how many hotels each of the sites finds for a location, who offers the best price and whether or not it makes sense to go to the hotel’s web site directly to book!

 How I compared them: For many people, the most important information is the price – and while they all promise you to find the “best price”, there can only be one winner.
 So, I compared the prices of 4 hotels in three cities for different dates, across the three meta-search engines as well as the hotel’s own web site.
 I picked hotels in cities I’m very familiar with to avoid exceptional prices (high or low).
 Because Trivago and hotelscombined don’t allow you to book directly with them, I clicked through to the booking sites to ensure the shown price is actually available.
 I ignored any differences that were just +/- $1 as currency conversion differences – if paid in local currency, they will be the same price.
 If you want to know all the details, you can find them at the end of this post!